Unified Tertiary Matriculation Examination: Preparation

 The Joint Admissions and Matriculation Board does not prepare candidates for its examination by establishing secondary schools or tutorial centers, and no such institution is affiliated with the body.

 However, the board provides a syllabus brochure, which is either made available online or given to students when they register.
 Candidates are expected to cover all the subject areas in the syllabus.

 The board also has an online practice test on its website which enables students to practice.
 There are also some test software and applications which are made by several test preparatory companies, none of which are affiliated with the board.

 Students also purchase books that contain questions asked in the exam during previous years.
 The book is made by different publishing companies.

+JAMB subject combinations

+JAMB subject combinations refer to the specific subjects that a student must select during the UTME registration process.
+Each course of study has its unique set of required subjects, and students must carefully choose the right combination to be eligible for admission to their preferred courses.